daferdur/pxt-myHX711/README.md

 ## Features
 1. It provides a `tare(N)` function, which "resets" the scale to 0.
-Many other implementations calculate the tare weight when the ADC is initialized only.
-   I needed a way to be able to set the tare weight at any time.
+Many other implementations calculate the tare weight when the ADC is initialized only. we should have a way to be able to set the tare weight at any time.

     **Use case**: Place an empty container on the scale, call `tare(N)` to reset the readings to 0, fill the container and get the weight of the content.
     N could be 10 for example, which will average the tare set.

 2. It provides a `power_down()` function, to put the ADC into a low power mode.
    According to the datasheet,